D3Ext/go-recon/README.md

 - ***gr-urls***: Find URLs (endpoints) of a domain from different sources (Wayback, AlienVault)
 - ***gr-probe***: Probe active subdomains and URLs (http and https) fastly, with custom concurrency and more
 - ***gr-403***: Try to bypass pages that return 403 status code (multiple techniques)
-- ***gr-openredirects***: Fuzz for potential open redirects on given URLs using a payload/list of payloads
+- ***gr-openredirects***: Fuzz for potential open redirects on given URLs using a payload/custom list of payloads
 - ***gr-aws***: Enumerate S3 buckets for given domain using permutations, verify bucket lists and much more
 - ***gr-waf***: Identify which WAF is running on target using multiple payloads
 - ***gr-filter***: Remove useless URLs from list using inteligent filtering, create custom filter patterns
+- ***gr-ssti***: Look for potential SSTI vulnerabilities on given URLs based on multiple engines payloads
 - ***gr-replace***: Replace given keyword or parameter value with provided value from URLs of a list
 - ***gr-secrets***: Search for API keys and leaked secrets in HTML and JS pages
 - ***gr-crawl***: Fastly crawl urls for gathering URLs and JS endpoints, with custom depth and other config options